 One of the more popular money apps in the US is Cash App.
 Why?
 Well, it offers fast options to make peer-to-peer payments with an instant transfer to a $cashtag.

 Cash App has excellent social features, payments via email, and payments via phone number.
 But, Cash App isn’t your only option.
-Although it’s popular, it lacks features that some users want.
+Although this money transfer app is popular, it lacks features that some users want.

 For example, Cash App has few international options.
 You’re out of luck if you intend to send or receive person-to-person payments outside the US or UK.

-However, there are other options and alternatives.
+However, there are other money transfer apps that are similar to Cash App.
 In this article, we’ll look at thirteen apps like Cash App.

 Apps Like Cash App for Money Transfers

-Venmo allows users to send and receive money quickly and a spot to park their cash in the interim.
-You can send, spend and transfer Venmo money to your bank account, making it a better platform for shared expenses than Paypal.
+One of the leading money transfer apps, Venmo allows users to send and receive money quickly and a spot to park their cash in the interim.
+You can send, spend and transfer Venmo money to your bank account, making it a better platform for shared expenses than PayPal.

 To personalize your transactions, you can even add animated stickers and emojis.
 The money exchange between individuals is simple, and Venmo only charges 1.75% of the transfer total sent via credit card.